lvsbdgil/Hometask/README.md

 # Hometask_Python
 In this file you can find some tasks about strings in Python.
-There are tasks about finding symbos in strings ang
+There are tasks about finding symbos in strings and counting them.
+There are tasks about replacing symbols in string too.
 __The tasks are written in *Russian*.__

 |How many tasks are in the file|How many done tasks are in the file|
 |--------------|-------------------|
 |5             |all                |

 + __all the tasks in this file are done using Python__
 + __this file can give you more information about working with strings__